vipulSharma18/Getting-Started-with-Quantization/README.md

 | GemLite | mxfp4 | mxfp4 | 87.00 | 101.54 | Use faster FP4 tensor cores available on Blackwell. |
 | GemLite | nvfp4 | nvfp4 | (MLIR error) | (MLIR error) | NVIDIA's custom FP4 precision format on Blackwell. |

 You can reproduce these results by using the commands in the benchmarks_commands.md file with the Docker container.
+Sample profiling results corresponding to the above table are also present in that file as an example.

 ## General Benchmarking Notes:
 * **Metrics**: